 He holds a Masters in Material Futures from Central Saint Martins in London.
 He was awarded a WeTransfer Scholarship to undertake these studies.

 Amakrwala men are prescribed by tradition to dress up in dignified formal clothing for six months after initiation.
-His vision was to showcase the astonishing beauty of the Xhosa people, their cultural dress and beadwork embellishments and translate it in a modern way that actually appeals to the current youth that is influenced by international trends.
+His vision was to showcase the astonishing beauty of the Xhosa people, their cultural dress and beadwork embellishments and translate it in a modern way to appeal to a youth culture influenced by international trends.
 And so, the MAXHOSA BY LADUMA aesthetic was created.

 Portrait of Laduma Ngxokolo by Trevor Stuurman.